ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: #faq-stale-routes-time}

 This time, by default, is set as 5 minutes (300 seconds), and defined by the configuration statement `stale-routes-time`.
 The `stale-routes-time` statement allows you to set the length of time the routing device waits to receive messages from restarting neighbors before declaring them inactive.
 This means, in the case of a GRE HA failover to a second GRE tunnel, the traffic takes 5 minutes to be reflected by the second tunnel.

+## My existing transit gateway doesn't support ECMP.
+What can I do?
+{: faq}
+{: #faq-ecmp}

+If your transit gateway doesn’t support ECMP (Equal-Cost Multi-Path Routing) and you need it for improved traffic routing, you can [open a support case](/docs/account?topic=account-open-case&interface=ui).
+IBM Support can assist in enabling ECMP for your transit gateway, allowing your traffic to be distributed across multiple paths for better redundancy and load balancing.